shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ---
 ## **My Approach** 🚀

-The **Instruct-based ULMA fine-tuning** process will be designed with a modular structure to ensure both immediate performance improvements and long-term adaptability.
+The **Instruct-based ULMA fine-tuning** process will be done as per industry standards, thorough testing will be done before using model for inference.

 I will begin by training the model using **Anthropic's HH Golden dataset** to align it with societal norms, human preferences, and to mitigate harmful content such as hate speech, racism, and hallucinations, while improving response accuracy.